ChALkeR/electron-wasm-issue/README.md

 3. Observe the hang.
 Try typing something into devtools.

+Notes:

+* Closing devtools doesn't help.

+* Waiting until the response finishes loading doesn't help.

+* This issue doesn't happen without opening devtools while WASM is being loaded.

-Putting CPU under pressure is not required in this testcase.
+Putting CPU under pressure is not required in this testcase (unlike the testcase below).

 ## To reproduce the original testcase in Electron: